 Sexual harassment is conduct that implicitly or explicitly impacts a person’s employment.
 It could unreasonably interfere with an individual’s ability to perform his or her job.
 It creates a hostile or offensive work environment.

-Remember that perpetrators of sexual harassment can be men or women.
+Remember that perpetrators of sexual harassment can be any gender or sexual orientation.
 The victim does not need to be the opposite sex of the harasser.
 The harasser could be the victim’s supervisor, an agent of the employer, a colleague, or even someone outside of the organization such as a client or customer.
 The victim does not have to be the person that was directly harassed.
 A victim could be anyone that suffered the consequences of a harasser’s actions.

 How do you settle a sexual harassment lawsuit?

 Much to the surprise of many clients, most sexual harassment cases are not tried before a jury.
-Both sides agree on a settlement outside of court..
+Both sides tend to agree on a settlement outside of court.
 There are several reasons for this.

 Where can sexual harassment occur?

 Sexual harassment can occur both at work and during after-hours conversations, exchanges in hallways, and non-office settings of employees.
 It does not necessarily need to occur between two coworkers or an employer and employee.
 Someone may become a victim of sexual harassment from a patron or customer.

 How much is my sexual harassment settlement worth?

 In a sexual harassment case, if you are successful as a plaintiff, you could receive damages for the losses you sustained due to the harassment.